Love is an Illusion

 [chorus 1]

-Love is the illusion that not every one’s the same, that
+Love is the illusion that not everyone’s the same, that

 God made someone special just for me.